graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 __________________________

 When pipelining a model, it's possible to have stages that have no data dependencies and don't share weights.
-These stages can benefit from being operating on the same mini-batch concurrently.
+These stages can benefit from operating on the same mini-batch concurrently.

 .. figure:: figures/concurrent-pipeline-stages.png
     :width: 95%